 Useful external links for parents

 Here you will find additional useful information and links to support which is available to you and your children.
-For further information, please contact Belinda Metcalfe, acting Senco at: email@example.com
+For further information, please contact Belinda Metcalfe, our Senco at: firstname.lastname@example.org

 Additional programmes in school